mgreim-13/earnings-trading-app/StockFilterLambda/README.md

 # Stock Filter Lambda

 A sophisticated Java-based AWS Lambda function for filtering stocks using a comprehensive gatekeeper system.
-The function retrieves tickers from the DynamoDB `EarningsTable`, applies multiple mandatory and optional filters, and writes results to the `FilteredTickersTable` with proportional portfolio allocation.
+The function retrieves tickers from the DynamoDB `earnings-table`, applies multiple mandatory and optional filters, and writes results to the `filtered-tickers-table` with proportional portfolio allocation.

 ## Features